Skip to main content

 If you smell something burning or notice heat coming from your panel, that is not something to ignore.

 It can be a sign of overheating wires or failing components inside the panel.
-At that point, the system is not just struggling.
-It is breaking down.
+At that point, your system is breaking down.

 If you notice this, it is best to shut off power and have it checked right away.
 You can also explore what repairs or upgrades might look like in our electrical price guide